Granitosaurus/granitosaurus.github.io/content/self/pycon-pl-after.md

 So without further ado, here is what I (and in some cases we) think of Warsaw!

 ## Food and Prices
-The city is beautiful and there are so **many restaurants and caffes**.
+The city is beautiful and there are so **many restaurants and cafes**.
 The first thing we did was go to [Mango Vegan Street Food](https://www.tripadvisor.com/Restaurant_Review-g274856-d8529497-Reviews-Mango_Vegan_Street_Food-Warsaw_Mazovia_Province_Central_Poland.html) which serves great hummus as well as other vegan dishes at a surprisingly low price, brilliant little place!

 Low price is definitely a recurring theme in Warsaw - everything is surprisingly cheaper than in Estonia or Lithuania.
 I've heard of a saying: "Poland is an eastern-european country with western-european prices" which I heavily disagree with, unless western-europe is cheaper than eastern in this context.
 Everything in general is at least 20% cheaper than in Estonia, sometimes significantly more and quality doesn't suffer because of it.
 The selection of foods and products in general is huge too - one of the benefits of being in central Europe I guess.

 As a vegetarian I was surprised by how **many vegetarian places** and options there are in Warsaw.
-The vegan trend definitely feels real, which is was both a pleasant surprise and a piece of convenience for myself.
+The vegan trend definitely feels real, which was both a pleasant surprise and a piece of convenience for myself.

 > Simple Definition of meat
 >    : the flesh of an animal used as food
 >    : a type of meat
 >    : the part of something (such as a nut) that can be eaten

-As a side note for vegetarianism itself - I found that a lot of polish people do not consider fish to be meat in Poland, which is extremely weird and nonsensical.
-I've noticed that it's quite common misunderstanding across the europe and had a very similar thing happen in Spain during my visit for Europython 2015 when the vegetarian sandwich I ordered contained tuna...
+As a side note for vegetarianism itself - I found that a lot of polish people do not consider fish to be meat, which is extremely weird and nonsensical.
+I've noticed that it's a quite common misunderstanding across Europe and had a very similar thing happen in Spain during my visit for Europython 2015 when the vegetarian sandwich I ordered contained tuna...

 Also worth noting that a **vegetarian person who eats fish is actually called pescatarian**.
 It's a rather peculiar sounding term but it's there for a reason.